aleshaleksey/fansys23/10-conditions-types.md

 #### Stunned
 A stunned character briefly loses control of their body and mind.
 Stun is a short term effect and ALWAYS provides a [SAVE] every round.
-  - It does not gain physical[STATS] to AC.
+  - It does not gain physical[STATS] to HiT.
   - It it can fall prone, it falls prone.
   - Physical attacks against it have advantage (unless the attack is ranged and the character is prone).
   - It cannot make [STR], [DEX] or [CHA] saves.